mainmatter/mainmatter.com/blog/_posts/2015-11-27-updating-to-ember-simple-auth-1.0.md

 ---
 layout: article
 title: "Updating to Ember Simple Auth 1.0"
-categories: ember, authentication
-author: "marco otte-witte"
+author: "Marco Otte-Witte"
+github-handle: marcoow
+twitter-handle: marcoow
 ---

 With Ember Simple Auth 1.0.0 having been released a few days ago, a lot of people will want to upgrade their applications to it so they can finally make the switch to Ember.js 2.0.
 While quite a big part of the public API has been changed in 1.0.0, updating an application from Ember Simple Auth 0.8.0 or earlier versions is actually not as hard as it might appear at first glance.
 This post explains the steps that are necessary to bring an application to 1.0.0.